Vehmloewff/pg_relay/README.md

 port = 8080
 db-url = "postgres://user:password@localhost/dbname"

 # The query that will be used to retrieve API metadata from the database.
+This
-This information is displayed in the open api schema.
-The order of the columns returned does not matter.
+# information is displayed in the open api schema.
+The order of the columns does
+# not matter.
 info-query = "SELECT title, description, version FROM api_info"

 # The query that will be used to load the API endpoints.
-There is more information about this below.
-The order of the columns returned does not matter.
+The order of the columns
+# does not matter.
+More on this in the "Endpoints Options" section.
 endpoints-query = "SELECT path, fn_name, request, response FROM api_endpoints"

 # The optional (but recommended) token, required for flushing the cache.
-More on this later.
+More on
+# this in the "Flushing Cache" section.
 admin-token = "supersecret"
 ```